brycehills/gmail_automation/README.md

 # Mass Email Sender - Gmail

 Allows a user to automate the sending of many emails to a customizable list of recipients.
+Initially created for a friend who initally had to send thousands of indidual emails by hand.

 ## Description

 * gmail_automate.py - script which loops through a user defined list of email addresses and sends an email, which can be edited as needed by the user.
+* names.txt - user defined list of email addresses to be email recipients.
+* poster.jpeg - poster that can be included at foot of email
 * additonally, the option to add an resizeable image to the email is also avaiable.

 ### Required Steps: